GeorgeEllis123/Calendar/README.md

 of the old Model, View, and Controller.
 The only thing that really changed in the old version was our low level IEvent which for the most part was just changed by adding additional functionality meaning it functions for both designs.

+#### Changes To Old Design (for Assignment 6):

+No new changes to our old code were implemented except we added extra getters to the MultipleCalendarModel and IEvents so we could better display their information in the GUI view.